Barossa Light & Gawler Football Association: History

+In 1894, Kapunda formed an informal association with Angaston, Kapunda North, Greenock and Truro, most likely a precursor to the Barossa and Light Football Association which Kapunda later helped establish.

+Gawler Football

+The first football club in Gawler was formed in 1868.
+In 1877 it was a foundation club of the South Australian Football Association (later renamed SANFL).

-In 1880, Gawler separated into two distinct clubs, Athenian and Havelock, followed by the Albion Football Club in 1881.
-Seven years later, the clubs recombined to form another club bearing the name of Gawler Albion.
+In 1880, a number of distinct new junior clubs were also formed in Gawler – Albion, Athenian and Havelock.
+Seven years later, the original senior Gawler and junior Albion clubs merged to form a senior club bearing the name of Gawler Albion.
 This club was admitted with full senior status to the South Australian Football Association for the 1887 Season.
-In 1890, after four seasons in the SAFA, the Gawler Football Club left what is now the South Australian National Football League (SANFL) and folded – but a 'junior' club competition created in 1889 in the Gawler area to feed this main 'senior' club remained, to become the Gawler Football Association.
-In 1894, Kapunda formed an informal association with Angaston, Kapunda North, Greenock and Truro, most likely a precursor to the Barossa and Light Football Association which Kapunda later helped establish.
+In 1890, after four seasons in the SAFA, the Gawler Football Club left what is now the South Australian National Football League (SANFL) – but a 'junior' club competition created in 1889 in the Gawler area to feed this main 'senior' club remained, to become the Gawler Football Association which initially consisted of 3 clubs - Gawler Centrals, Gawler South and Willaston.

-Gawler football

-The Gawler Junior Football Association was formed in 1889 by founding clubs Gawler Central, South Gawler and Willaston.
+The Gawler Junior Football Association was formed on 23 April 1889 by founding clubs Gawler Central, Gawler South and Willaston.
 Teams from Church Hill, Gawler South and Willaston had actually been playing each other in scratch matches around Gawler as early as 1885, 1886 and 1887 – long before the GJFA.
 Church Hill was most likely the genesis of Gawler Central.
 And at times Willaston and South would even combine to play the main Gawler side who participated in the city.

 In 1890 the Gawler Junior Football Association changed its name to Gawler Football Association in which later early member clubs would include Roseworthy College, Salisbury and Hamley Bridge.
 Throughout the twentieth century a number of transient clubs from within the town - such as Shamrocks, Rivals, Imperials, North Gawler, Rovers and Gawler Colts, along with others outside of Gawler - including Greenock, Sandy Creek, Wasleys, Roseworthy, Rurals (a unification of Roseworthy and Wasleys), One Tree Hill, Kangaroo Flat and Angle Vale, would also spasmodically compete in the GFA first and second grades.

-By 1957 the GFA reached its greatest extent, becoming the giant Gawler and Districts Football League, with clubs competing in three senior divisions - Elizabeth, Elizabeth North, Gawler Central, Hamley Bridge, Lyndoch, Roseworthy, Roseworthy College, Salisbury, Salisbury North, Smithfield, South Gawler, Two Wells, Virginia, Willaston and Williamstown.
+By 1955 the GFA reached its greatest extent, becoming the giant Gawler and Districts Football League, with clubs competing in three senior divisions - Elizabeth, Elizabeth North, Gawler Central, Hamley Bridge, Lyndoch, Roseworthy, Roseworthy College, Salisbury, Salisbury North, Smithfield, Gawler South (who changed their name to South Gawler in 1957), Two Wells, Virginia, Willaston and Williamstown.
 Although over the next few decades, several of the more rural clubs departed for the neighbouring Adelaide Plains Football League, and following the inception of the Central District Bulldogs into the SANFL, the formation of the (now defunct) Central District Football Association saw the metropolitan clubs also eventually leave the GDFL.